IvLabs/resources/README.md

 - First read about all the courses provided above, **don’t make a hasty decision.**
 - Then before deciding a course based on only what’s given above, please Google or consult the respective senior/mentor and try to understand what exactly does that field of study cover.
 - At some point in all of these courses, you may get stuck up, and in such a case, it is best to utilize the web and if nothing works out, feel free to contact your mentors/seniors.
-This will **help you learn, how to Google and what to Google.**
+This will **help you learn how to Google and what to Google.**
 - Google advances in each field, find out about the latest trends in each.
 - **Do not select courses on the basis of peer pressure**.
 Please take independent decisions.
 - **Now is the time to explore**.
 If at any point you feel like the current course that you are doing or field that you are working in isn’t meant for you or you aren’t getting the "*kick*", you can consult your mentors or any of the lab members before switching the course or field.
 Don’t be afraid of asking us anything, feel free.